 David is developing a portable device which removes dust from gravel roads, this will alleviate the costs associated with maintenance and is an environmentally friendly solution to a problem that is currently unsolved.

 Digital Receipt - Shannon McLean (Bachelor of Social and Environmental Sustainability & Bachelor of Commerce

 Digital Receipt is a piece of software that aims to improve traceability and ease of access to purchase records by digitally uploading receipts.

-Endosoothe - Monique Lau (Bachelor of Engineering)
+Endosoothe - Monique Lau (Bachelor of Product Design)